 Board of Governors

 At the center of the Federal Reserve structure is the Board of Governors in Washington, D.C.
-The seven-member Board and its staff constitute an independent government agency charged with overseeing the Federal Reserve System.
-Board members are appointed by the President and confirmed by the Senate, serving staggered 14-year terms that expire in every even-numbered year.
-Board members are appointed for long terms in order to shield them from political pressures.
-The President designates a chairman and vice chairman of the Board, each of whom serve four-year terms.
-These appointments are subject to Senate approval and may be renewed.
+The Board is charged with overseeing the entire Federal Reserve System and operates as an independent government agency.
+The Board is made up of seven members who are nominated by the President and confirmed by the Senate.
+Members serve staggered 14-year terms that expire in even-numbered years.
+The long, 14-year terms are another feature of the Fed’s structure designed to shield Board members from political pressures.
+From these members, the President also designates a Chair and two Vice Chairs of the Board to serve four-year terms.
+These leadership roles must be approved by the Senate and may be renewed.

 Federal Reserve Banks

 Twelve regional Federal Reserve Banks carry out much of the System’s day-to-day operations.

 The Fed includes 12 regional Federal Reserve Banks that carry out much of the System’s day-to-day operations.
 These Reserve Banks, also known as district banks, are organized as a special type of not-for profit organization operating in the public interest.
 The 12 districts are headquartered in Boston, New York, Philadelphia, Cleveland, Richmond, Atlanta, Chicago, St. Louis, Minneapolis, Kansas City, Dallas, and San Francisco.
 Branches of the Reserve Banks are located in 24 other cities.